SuhasA72/LSTM-MISA/README.md

     streamlit run app.py

-    Open your browser and go to http://localhost:8501.

-    Upload a CSV file containing the stock data.
-The file should have the following columns:
-        Date
-        Open
-        High
-        Low
-        Close
-        Adj Close

-    Wait for the model to train and make predictions.
-The app will display the actual and predicted prices, along with a recommendation.

 Contributing

   If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.